-- Shop Online – Just about everything to available online now, and OHA’s gift gallery is no exception.
+- Shop Online – Just about everything is available online now, and OHA’s gift gallery is no exception!
 New this year, our online shop is stocked with all your favorite, unique items.
 Members will still receive their 10% off discount (if you have not received your code, contact Alicia Madonna).

 - Remote Research – The Richard & Carolyn Wright Research Center is one of OHA’s most utilized resources.
 But did you know you don’t have to come in to have research done?
-Fill out Research Request form and Sarah Kozma, Research Center Specialist, will contact you regarding your desired research.
+Fill out Research Request form and our Research Center Specialist, will contact you regarding your desired research.